What I Think Intelligence Is

 Please, Not Math

-Once I had this lens, I couldn't stop seeing it.
-Pattern recognition was everywhere.
+Once I had this lens, I couldn't stop testing it.
+Pattern recognition explained language.
+Social cues.
+Lifting.
+Obviously.
+It fit everything I threw at it.

 But there was one thing I kept avoiding.
 Math.